rfong/sustenance/bread/README.md

 # bread

+Hello!
+I am a non-professional home baker who has fed thousands of kilos of low-effort crowd-pleaser bread to hundreds of people since 2008, with a wide variety of constraints on time and kitchen/fridge space.
+Here are my elaborately spreadsheet-optimized (yet mostly deceptively simple) bread tips!

 ## use cases
 - Want to easily produce a very large volume of inexpensive & crowd-pleasing calories for a potluck/picnic?
 Make [high-hydration ciabatta](sourdough_ciabatta.md) (18 hrs lead time), [seedy bread](seedy_bread.md) (18 hrs lead time), or [pain l'ancienne](pain_lancienne.md) (2-3 days lead time).
 - Want to punish yourself while simultaneously deepening your understanding of bread chemistry and perfecting your mastery over bread variables?
 Try [Tartine-style sourdough](sourdough_tartine.md).